Last Updated: 23 November 2020 23 November 2020

 Land records are the responsibility of the County Clerk, you may obtain deeds online at: https://www.westchesterclerk.com/land-records

-Are property tax due dates impacted by the Coronavirus disruption?
+Are tax due dates impacted by the Coronavirus disruption?

-How are property tax payments impacted by the current shelter-in-place rules?
+How are property tax payments impacted by the current conditions, Executive Orders, and Emergency Declaration rules?

 Is St. Augustine’s Cemetery closed?

 St. Augustine’s Cemetery is not Town-owned property, so the Town has no jurisdiction over closing St. Augustine’s Cemetery, especially in light of the Governor’s orders that municipal government closures could not supersede State closures.
-However, Governor Cuomo’s PAUSE New York rules still apply – gatherings of people of any size are restricted at this time, even on private property.
+However, New York State Health Department guidance limits gatherings of people of any size are restricted at this time, even on private property.

-I need certain personal documents that only the Town can provide, but the offices are closed.
+I need certain personal documents that only the Town can provide.
 These are critical documents that can’t wait; how do I get what I need?

 Are parking rules suspended?